Commuting unbounded homotopy limits with Morava K-theory: Morava K-theory of homotopy limits

 Recall that, for each prime number $p$ and positive integer $n$, we have the homotopy fiber sequence

 and the composite map

 is the cohomology operation $Q_n$, which satisfies $Q_n^2 = 0$.
-This implies some useful relationships between Morava $K$-theories and Margolis homology of $E(Q_n)$-modules, which we summarize in an appendix to this paper, \cref{appendix on basics of margolis homology}, containing various results which are basically well-known but which are not well-documented in the literature.
-That appendix does not logically depend on anything earlier in the paper.
-The reader who is not already familiar with Margolis homology and its topological applications can consult \cref{appendix on basics of margolis homology} for a crash course.
+This implies a useful relationship between Morava $K$-theory and Margolis homology of $E(Q_n)$-modules, which we briefly summarize in an appendix to this paper, Appendix \ref{appendix on basics of margolis homology}.

-\begin{definition} We say that an $E(Q_n)$-module is {\em $Q_n$-acyclic} if the Margolis $Q_n$-homology $H(M;Q_n)$ vanishes.
+\begin{definition} We say that an $E(Q_n)$-module is {\em $Q_n$-acyclic} if the $Q_n$-Margolis homology $H(M;Q_n)$ vanishes.
 We say that a morphism of $E(Q_n)$-modules is a {\em $Q_n$-equivalence} if it induces an isomorphism in $Q_n$-Margolis homology. \end{definition}

-Recall the following useful result of Adams, Theorem~III.15.2 of~\cite{MR1324104}: \begin{theorem} Suppose that $R$ is a subring of $\mathbb{Q}$, $E$ is a bounded-below spectrum such that $H_r(E)$ is a finitely generated $R$-module for all $r$, and $\{ Y_i\}_{i\in I}$ is a set of spectra such that $\pi_r(Y_i)$ is an $R$-module for all $r$.
-Suppose that there exists a uniform lower bound for $\pi_*(Y_i)$, i.e., there exists an integer $N$ such that $\pi_n(Y_i) \cong 0$ for all $n<N$.
+We recall the following useful result of Adams \cite{MR1324104}. \begin{theorem}[Theorem III.15.2 \cite{MR1324104}] Suppose that $R$ is a subring of $\mathbb{Q}$, $E$ is a bounded-below spectrum such that $H_r(E;R)$ is a finitely generated $R$-module for all $r$, and $\{ X_i\}_{i\in I}$ is a set of spectra such that $\pi_r(X_i)$ is an $R$-module for all $r$.
+Suppose that there exists a uniform lower bound for $\pi_*(X_i)$, i.e., there exists an integer $N$ such that $\pi_n(X_i) \cong 0$ for all $n<N$.
 Then the canonical map of spectra

 is a weak equivalence. \end{theorem}